BROADSoftware/HADeploy/docsite/docs/more/execution_order.md

 (6): Must be before 'files', for notification handling

-(7): Does not remove anything.
-But stop all running topologies
+(7): Does not remove anything, but stop all running Storm topologies and/or Yarn services